Jennifer Lopez Wore Actual $100 Bills On Her Nails At The Billboard Music Awards

 Bachik shared various photos of Jennifer’s manicure on Instagram this week, which showed the falsies all lined up in a row with various sections of one or more $100 bills glued onto them.

 The nail set featured different parts of the $100 bill on each nail, including the words “in God we trust” on one, the number 100, as well as part of Benjamin Franklin’s face on the others.
-The nails couldn’t actually be seen as Lopez performed though, as she opted to wear long black gloves as she took the the stage.
+The nails couldn’t actually be seen as Lopez performed though, as she opted to wear long black gloves as she took the stage.

 “It’s All About the #Dinero for our girl @jlo,” the nail artist captioned one of the photos according to PopSugar, before also confirming in the caption that the designs were made from real cash.